 Each PC will have multiple classes for the same character.
 This means a separate sheet should be used for each class.
 PC’s will make a character such as their Race gender and race, etc. After that, they will use that character as a basis for their available classes and choose a starting one to start the game in.
 All the sheets should be different aside from Racial descriptions (including abilities) such as name, age and general look and attributes, traits, and items.
 All classes also always have the same XP.
-Everything else from attribute points, feats, hit points, and skills are different per class/sheet.
+Everything else from ability scores, feats, hit points, and skills are different per class/sheet.
 Any gear such as weapons, armor and accessories, differ to each class but is still accommodated for.
 PCs should begin play with gil to spend for each class separately but begins with what’s left of their starting classes gil.
 Rewards given out up to GM discretion, but be sure to accommodate for the extra classes.

 Any gear besides normal clothing is attuned to each specific class.
 A PC with a fighter and black mage will have different gear attuned to each class, such as a longsword, breastplate and power wrist on his fighter, and a power staff and headband of intellect on his black mage.
 These automatically change and is covered below in “Changing classes” To attune gear to a specific class, the PC must simply be in the class and attune to their gear for 1 minute.
 When they change out of the class, they lose that gear until they change back.
 A piece of gear or item can only be attuned to 1 class at a time.
 Any attuned gear is still part of the PC’s inventory, but should be set aside and not be counted for when determining encumbrance.
 Other items other than worn gear or wieldable weapons cannot be attuned.